travis-ci/docs-travis-ci-com/user/enterprise/worker-configuration.md

 ### Connect with Ubuntu 16.04

 The configuration for connecting to the Travis CI Enterprise platform can be found in `/etc/default/travis-worker`.
-If you need to change the hostname the Worker should connect to, or the RabbitMQ password, you can do so by updating:
+If you need to change the hostname the Worker should connect to or the RabbitMQ password, you can do so by updating:

 ```sh